 Colon and Rectal Cancer:

 Epidemiological research has suggested that coffee drinkers with colorectal cancer had improved survival rates compared to those who abstain.
 A new study in JAMA Oncology followed more than 1100 individuals diagnosed with advanced or metastatic colorectal cancer (JAMA Oncology, online, Sept.
 17, 2020).
 Data were collected from 2005 to 2018.

 In summary, this prospective observational study confirmed the earlier results.
 Coffee drinkers have a lower risk of disease progression and death.
 There was a dose response curve, meaning that the more coffee people drank, the better the outcome.
 It didn’t matter whether the coffee was decaf or regular.

-The scientists did a systematic review of data from 26 observational studies that included more than 2 million participants.
+The British scientists studying liver cancer did a systematic review of data from 26 observational studies with more than 2 million participants (Kennedy et al, BMJ Open, May, 2017).
 Those who normally drank two cups of coffee a day were about 35 percent less likely to develop liver cancer (hepatocellular carcinoma).

 Regular or Decaf?

-It did not seem to matter whether the coffee was decaf or high test, suggesting that the apparent protective effect is coming not from the caffeine but from some other component of coffee.
+As with the recent research on colorectal cancer, it did not seem to matter whether the coffee was decaf or high test.
+Consequently, the apparent protective effect comes not from the caffeine but from some other component of coffee.
 Coffee is rich in antioxidant compounds, and some of them have anticancer activity.